 Living Arts College has established itself as a pioneering institution in advancing career development in select professional arenas.
 In 1992 the founders of the college established the first comprehensive, shorter programs in digital animation and digital graphics.
-Graduates of the College populate and serve at leading film, gaming, media and advertising organizations.
-They are the creative people who excite, entertain, motivate audiences; and are remembered for their visual and audio media work.
-Many are self employed offering studio services for digital media, Internet development, advertising graphics plus film, video and audio production.
+Graduates of the college populate and serve the leading film, gaming and advertising organizations.
+They are the creative people who excite, entertain, motivate; and are remembered for their visual and audio media work.
+Many are self employed offering studio services in digital media, Internet development, advertising graphics plus film, video and audio production.